 - Consider your progress meeting notes from the probation period or from regular review meetings since the last appraisal.
 Remind yourself of examples of good performance and those where the employee's conduct or performance was not of the standard required.
 The appraisal must be based on facts not generalisations. - Obtain and read feedback from customers, clients and appropriate colleagues (bearing in mind they may not be aware of the person's disability or need to work differently).
 Some organisations have 180 or 360 degree appraisals making this a requirement.
 It is also particularly important for managers who do not work in the same location as the employee who may, for example, work from home as a reasonable adjustment. - Read the employee's job description to remind yourself what the person was employed to do and to check if the role has changed significantly.
-A new job description may be needed. - Read the last appraisal if there is one, whether with you or from a previous manager, to remind yourself of the employee's objectives for the period being assessed.

-- Read records of reasonable adjustments agreed with the employee.
+A new job description may be needed. - Read records of reasonable adjustments agreed with the employee.
 These may have been adjustments you agreed or were implemented by a previous manager.
 Some organisations use a 'Tailored adjustment agreement' to record such adjustments.
-An example of such an agreement can be downloaded from the EFD website at www.efd.org.uk - Ensure you have facts and examples to support your discussions about specific areas of performance, either good or in need of improvement.
+An example of such an agreement can be downloaded from - www.disabilitystandard.com - Ensure you have facts and examples to support your discussions about specific areas of performance, either good or in need of improvement.